 I’m pretty sure that you could ask any 5-year old child around the world to make a circle around the big chunks of land and they are going to make two different circles for both North and South.

 I mean, if it passes the logic test of a five-year-old child, why shouldn’t that hold true for adults?
+You can even forget about models based on the continental crust or a continental shelf, which also support the above number of continents, and just look at things at face value.

 Instead, we have to come up with convoluted reasons why North and South America are one, but Europe and Asia should be considered two… Huh?